-As a kingdom of dragon patterns, today, there are still no accurate numbers regarding how many dragons that Forbidden City has.
+As a kingdom of dragon images and status, today, there are still no accurate numbers regarding how many dragons Forbidden City has.

 Only in the Hall of Supreme Harmony (Tai He Dian or Jin Luan Dian), about 13,844 dragons are engraved, carved, or decorated there.

 Hall of Supreme Harmony (or Tai He Dian) in the Outer Court, Photo from Official Site of Palace Museum.

 Use of other types of dragons, those without horns or fewer claws, were allowed to be used by non-royals, based on one's social status and which types of dragons they used, and the exact rules differed from time to time.